-The cutthroat has a short conical head with a somewhat pointed to rounded snout and a rather large mouth with well developed teeth on both jaws.
+The Cutthroat Trout has a short conical head with a somewhat pointed to rounded snout and a rather large mouth with well-developed teeth on both jaws.
 One of the main color characteristics is two orange to red lines in the skin folds of each side of the lower jaw.
-The coastal cutthroat trout is colored dark to olive-green with numerous black spots and may appear more blue with silvery sides.
+The coastal cutthroat trout is colored dark to olive-green with numerous black spots and may appear bluer with silvery sides.